Story of pama

 Majdi Hamarshi, MD

-Board member, Cofounder, Ex President, Chairman of Board of Directors
+Board member, Co-Founder, Chairman of Board of Directors

 Mustafa Musleh, MD